 Fearful believers would cover their homes in aromatic plants like pine and fir, smudging the walls with resin as a protective measure.

-The importance of these protective trees was detailed in the writings of 12th-century German scientist and Catholic saint, Hildegard von Bingen: “Wherever the fir wood stands, the spirits of the air hate it, and shun it.
+The importance of these trees was detailed in the writings of 12th-century German scientist and Catholic saint Hildegard von Bingen: “Wherever the fir wood stands, the spirits of the air hate it, and shun it.
 Enchantments and magic spells have less power to effect things there, than they do in other places.”

-There are variations of this story in many ancient cultures, including ancient Greek myths that speak of the Kallikantzaroi, a race of elves who spend the year attempting to cut down the World Tree and surface only during the 12 Days.
+There are variations of this story in many ancient cultures, including Greek myths that speak of the Kallikantzaroi, a race of elves who spend the year attempting to cut down the World Tree and surface only during the 12 Days.

 Similar beliefs can be found in the cultures of ancient Rome and Egypt, where greenery served an equally protective and spiritual role.
 And despite Christianity’s eventual overtaking of many pagan religions, elements of the tradition lingered on — and eventually became the Christmas tree as we now know it.